IGITUGraz/L2L/doc/intro.rst

 *******************

-Having run the simulation, the next superpower required is the ability to make sense of all the data that we've dumped into the trajectory and (consequently) the HDF file.
+Having run the simulation, the next superpower required is the ability to make sense of all the data that we've dumped into the trajectory and (consequently) the HDF5 file.
 Of course you could use the functions that pypet provides for this purpose but the complexity of the interface is rather discouraging.
 Therefore to cover the most common cases (In fact, I really haven't YET come across any other cases), We have created the :mod:`~ltl.dataprocessing` with the relevant functions.
 Look up the documentation of the module for further details.